shrinik/devblog/_posts/2019-08-03-blog-with-jekyll-and-s3-part1.md

 - (Optional) Update the title, description, url, github*username variables in the _\_config.yml_ file.
 - (Optional) Update the content of the _about.md_ file to reflect your blog.
 - (Optional) Add a new blog post and remove any existing posts if you like.
-- Run the following command in the site directory to build and serve the site on your local machine.
-It will automatically re-generate the site if you make any changes to the site (hit refresh in your browser to see the new changes).
-But if you change _\_config.yml_ you will need to stop the server and re-run it.
+- Run the following command in the website directory to build and serve the site on your local machine.
+This will automatically re-generate the site if you make any changes to the site (refresh your browser to load the changes).
+Note that if you change anything in _\_config.yml_, you will need to stop the server and re-run the below command.
 ~~~
 bundle exec jekyll serve
 ~~~

 ## Versioning the blog

-Another advantage of static files is that you can version your blog using using Git (or any other SCM).
+An advantage of a static website is that you can version your blog using using Git (or any other SCM).
 This allows you to revert your entire blog or specific files to any prior state with the minimum of hassle.
-Also, committing to the remote repo and ensuring an updated site backup becomes part of your blogging workflow (esepcially when you setup an automated pipeline to build and deploy your blog).
+Also, committing to the remote repo and ensuring an updated site backup becomes part of your blogging workflow (and will be useful when I show how to setup an automated pipeline to build and deploy your blog in Part 2). <https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository> has good concise explanations on basics of Git.

 ### To follow the next steps, you will need Git installed and accessible via the shell (command prompt) and a GitHub account.